build-security/OPA-AspDotNetCore-Middleware/Source/SampleApplication/README.md

 }
 ```

-And your curl will return
+And your curl will return:

 ```
 You created a new object successfully